Digital SLR photography — learning from examples

 First of all, what’s your main priority?

-We want to clearly see the dragonfly, including the wings.
-Those wings are moving quickly so then our priority in this case is to prevent motion blur.
+Those wings are moving crazy-fast and we want to freeze the action, so our priority in this case is to prevent motion blur.

 What does that mean for your camera settings?

-You want to freeze the action with a fast exposure.
-That means shutter speed.
-So your first setting is decided for you: Select shutter speed priority on the mode dial.
+To freeze the action you need to make extra certain you get a fast exposure.
+So your first setting is decided for you: Shutter speed priority on the mode dial.
 That might be called TV (Time Value) or it might be an S setting or maybe your camera calls it something different.
-Once I had flicked the mode dial around to shutter speed priority I chose 1/1250 second for the shot.
+Once I’d selected that, I chose 1/1250 second for this shot.
 The camera then took care of the aperture settings for me.

 What about the theory?

-1/1,250 of a second might be fast enough to freeze the action of a dragonfly wing, but it’s not much time for your camera’s sensor to collect enough light.
-So your camera’s going to open its lens aperture up a real lot to make up for it, even in bright sunlight.
-Big aperture (small f-number) means small depth of field, which means the background blurred away.
-Which was fine by me.
+1/1,250 of a second might be fast enough to freeze the action of a dragonfly wing, but it’s not much time for your camera’s sensor to collect light.
+So your camera’s going to open its lens aperture up a lot to make up for it, even in bright sunlight.
+Big aperture (small f-number) means small depth of field, which means blurring the background away.
+And that was fine by me.

 PART 1 | PART 2